sailor-elite/Streamlit_Apartment_model_prediction/Readme.md

 # App for apartment price prediction

-An application (temporary link: https://nieprzeplacaj.streamlit.app/) for apartment price prediction based on user input.
+An application (link: https://nieprzeplac.bieda.it/) for apartment price prediction based on user input.

 # How to run